pzhaojohnson/rna2drawer2/README.md

 can be accessed via the `Edit`: `Layout` menu button.

 <em>How do I make colors transparent?</em>
-When it is possible to set the transparency of a color, the color picker will include a slider and an "A" field that allow you to set the opacity of a color.
+When the transparency of a color can be set, a text box will be present next to the color picker.
-Opacity is the opposite of transparency, so an opacity of zero corresponds to 100% transparency, and vice versa.
+This text box controls the opacity of the color, which is the opposite of transparency
+(i.e., 100% opacity equals 0% transparency and vice versa).
+By setting the opacity,
+one can control transparency.

 <em>How do I change the character of a base?</em>
-In the editing bases mode,
+Using the editing tool,
-when only one base is selected, the character of the base can be set.
+one can set the character of selected bases via the character field in the right side form.
-See section on the [editing bases mode](#editing-bases).

-<em>How many undos and redos are possible?</em>
-Up to 60 undos and 60 redos are possible.

 <em>How do I take a screenshot?</em>
-The app itself cannot take screenshots, though most operating systems have apps for taking screenshots of the whole screen or just a portion of the screen, such as the Snipping Tool on Windows.
+The app itself is unable to take screenshots, though most operating systems have built-in ways of taking screenshots of the whole screen or just a portion of the screen, such as the Snipping Tool on Windows.